-According to dermatologist Dr. Mary P. Lupo in the January 2007 issue of Allure magazine, pores cannot open and close because they have no muscular attachment.
+According to dermatologist Dr. Mary P. Lupo in Allure magazine, pores cannot open and close because they have no muscular attachment.
 So when people say that cold water will close your pores, it isn’t true.
 According to Lupo: “Cold water can keep your pores from producing excess oil, but they will never close.
 Alternately, steam won’t cause them to open, but it will stimulate the oil glands.”

 Don’t believe the myth that cold water or alcohol-based treatments (which dilate the skin around the pore) actually shrink the size of your pores.
-Instead, use SPF daily, and if pore size is especially bothersome, consider talking to your dermatologist and looking into retinoids/retinol, Estée Lauder Idealist Pore Minimizing Skin Refresher ($46.50 for 1 oz., EsteeLauder.com), 2% salicyclic acid, and photodynamic therapy.
+Instead, use SPF daily, and if pore size is especially bothersome, consider talking to your dermatologist and looking into retinoids/retinol, 2% salicyclic acid, photodynamic therapy, or Estée Lauder Idealist Pore Minimizing Skin Refresher.